tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##### Known Configuration Extension

-The known_configuration extension allows the client to indicate that it wishes to reuse the server's known configuration and semi-static (EC)DHE key (see {{server-configuration}} for how to establish these configurations.
+The "known_configuration" extension allows the client to indicate that it wishes to reuse the server's known configuration and semi-static (EC)DHE key (see {{server-configuration}} for how to establish these configurations.
 This extension allows the omission of the server